Angel's Son: Animosity

-The video opens up with a man walking through a hospital waiting room, and he's wearing an 'In Memory of Lynn Strait' T-shirt.
-Then the shot switches to an ER scene showing a man who is fighting for his life, and showing the urgency that goes on in the hospital trying to save his life.
-The band is shown playing in different parts of the hospital with the shots switching among each of the band members.
+The video opens with a man walking through a hospital waiting room, wearing an 'In Memory of Lynn Strait' t-shirt.
+Another man is shown in critical condition as the ER staff works to keep him alive.
+Towards the end of the video, the man expires, just as a woman rushes to check on him.
+As the doctor approaches with this news, he looks down to a photograph from the victim that shows the woman standing with him, revealing that she is the deceased's mother.
+Shots of the band playing the song in different parts of the hospital are interspliced.

 Drummer Morgan Rose commented about the video, "I'm not really into videos where people are playing on fields or hospitals or places where there's no chance in hell that you'd see them play, but this actually turned out great."
 The video features all of the members of the band: lead vocalist, Lajon Witherspoon; guitarist, Clint Lowery; guitarist, John Connolly; drummer, Morgan Rose and bassist, Vinnie Hornsby.